Dr. Stephen Swann

 ansonsten nach Vereinbarung

 This course provides an introduction to the legal systems of the British Islands and most especially English law.
 Besides presenting some core English legal vocabulary in context, the lectures will highlight points of (perceived) difference between legal systems - within English-speaking jurisdictions as well as in the contrast of the common law legal family with codified civil law.
-A main focus of the course is on the sources of law, studied in the context of the norms, structures, and practices of the law-making institutions.
-In particular, the course aims to provide students with insight into the origin and development of the case law method, its practical operation in the modern law, and its impact on legislative law-making and legal discourse in legal systems shaped by English law.
+A main focus of the course is on the legal institutions, taking in their historical development, structures and current practice.
+The course aims to provide students with insight into the origin and development of the case law method, its practical operation in the modern law, and its impact on legislative law-making and legal discourse in legal systems shaped by English law.
 A selective look at some aspects of substantive law, including the law of remedies, will round off the course in illustrating points of contrast, drawing attention to distinctive legal terms and structures, and confirming the enduring legacy of a peculiar legal history.

 This course, which straddles various sub-fields of the civil and commercial law of obligations and property, takes a broad look at interests in goods in English law – what forms such property rights take and how they are created or transferred.
 Initial lectures consider what (and in which circumstances) animate and inanimate things are recognised as 'goods' before switching focus to possession, rights to possession, and their protection by means of rules of tortious liability.
 Students will gain insight into how this arrangement of private law has given it a shape distinctively different from civilian systems driven by a more abstract ownership 'motor'.
 Material in this part will take in bailment and questions of the proprietary effect of hire.